FrisovanDijk/traviantools/README.md

     - Building costs
     - Time to next village
     - (new & done) Res dev calculator showing production at field levels
-    - (new) Village builder with presets
+    - (new & done) Village builder with presets
-    - (new) CP efficiency overview
+    - (new) res/CP list for all buildings
 - Economy
     - Merchant trips
     - Total res